close

 Has a college football player ever faked an injury?

-Fake injuries happen and is more common than you might think.
-There are several reasons that a player might fake injuries.
-They may want to get out of practice or avoid a matchup where they don’t think they’ll fare very well.
 More common, however, is to fake an injury to try to get an advantage during a game.
 If a player gets hit late or out of bounds, they may do a little acting to make the hit look worse than it was, to get the referee to penalize the opposing player.
 If a player is hurt, the game also has to be stopped so medical staff can tend to the injured player on the field.
-So, when offenses are playing at a high tempo (running one play after another quickly with no huddle), defensive players will often stay down on the field to give their teammates a bit of a rest while the medical staff checks them out.
-Or, if time is running out and the team behind wants to stop the clock, some fake injuries would be beneficial.

 How many college athletes lose their scholarships due to injury?

-Most college scholarships are just one-year commitments and need to be renewed each year.
-So, technically, if a player is injured and cannot play for the team anymore, a coach could choose not to renew the scholarship.
-However, it’s not common, because it would be tough to recruit high school players to join their team if the coach has a reputation for cutting players loose after they get hurt.
+However, it’s not common.
+It would be tough to recruit high school players to join their team if the head coach has a reputation for cutting players loose after they get hurt.
 If a player suffers a career-ending injury, often a coach will offer to make them an undergraduate assistant coach for the rest of their college career and give them a scholarship for that position, rather than continuing to use an athletic scholarship.
-Unless a player gets injured off the field doing something far outside the bounds of common sense (like getting in a bar fight), it’s uncommon to see them lose their scholarship due to injury.

 iconDownload the app